epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-06-13-de-wm-shell-difference.markdown

 ### Switch beetwen WM

+Each DE can use different WMs.
-Note that you can experiment replacing standard WM in a DE with this standalone WM.
+You can experiment replacing
+standard WM in a DE with this standalone WM.
 Prepare for weird result.